Indoor Air Quality Testing Standards

-When it comes to indoor air, due to improper ventilation the pollutants get trapped indoors and there is low exchange of indoor air with fresh air, thus making us prone to getting affected by indoor air pollutants.
+When it comes to indoor air, due to improper ventilation the pollutants get trapped indoors and there is a low exchange of indoor air with fresh air, thus making us prone to getting affected by indoor air pollutants.

 How to ensure we have good Indoor Air Quality?

 To keep our home healthy and safe, we can always do an indoor air quality assessment.
-For this we can always hire professionals (That’s Us !) to analyse our indoor air quality or buy indoor air quality test kits to analyse our indoor air quality by our self.
+For this, we can always hire professionals (That’s Us !) to analyse our indoor air quality or buy indoor air quality test kits to analyse our indoor air quality by our self.

 But any assessment/analysis is not complete until you conclude.
 To conclude about the quality of our indoor air we must first compare the results with some standards/guidelines and then rate the quality of indoor air based on that standards/guidelines.